AdamxzV3/PC-cleaner/README.md

 - 🦁 Brave Browser
 - 🎭 Opera Browser

+## Features
+System Information - This option will display information about the user's computer.🖥️ Virus and Malware Scanner - This option will scan the user's computer for viruses and malware.🛡️

 ## 🗑️ File Deletion

 In addition to browser cleaning, the PC Cleaner Tool also deletes a variety of other unneeded files, including: